-DePaul's Bachelor of Science degree in Computer Game Development was the first of its kind in a Liberal Arts University, and was established in 2004.
-There are currently over 200 students majoring in the program.
+DePaul's BS in Computer Game Development was the first of its kind in a Liberal Arts University, and was established in 2004.
+There are currently over 300 students majoring in the program.
 We have strong ties to the Chicago-area game development community, are a sponsor of the Chicago chapter of the IGDA and employ many working game industry professionals as adjuncts.
 Our full-time faculty features professional game developers and producers with years of industry experience.

 Our multi-disciplinary program features team-based projects, including multi-term projects that involve programmers, producers, designers and animators.